gravitational/workshop/firedrills.md

 ### Scenario 1.5: Etcd

 Etcd is the backbone of a Kubernetes cluster.
 It is a distributed key-value database which Kubernetes uses to keep and replicate all of its state.
 Gravity also uses etcd as a database for all local cluster data, metadata for in-cluster object storage, leader information and so on.
-In short, when etcd is unhappy, the cluster falls apart: basic cluster operations (e.g. retrieving a list of pods) are timing out, Kubernetes is not able to schedule new pods, etc. (existings pods should keep running though).
+In short, when etcd is unhappy, the cluster falls apart: basic cluster operations (e.g. retrieving a list of pods) are timing out, Kubernetes is not able to schedule new pods, etc. (existing pods should keep running though).

 Being a distributed database, etcd relies on a distributed consensus algorithm which requires a majority of all members (“quorum”) to vote in order for cluster to be able to make progress.
 This is important to keep in mind: it means that in an etcd cluster of N nodes, at least N/2+1 of them must be healthy in order for the whole system to keep functioning.
 To put this in concrete numbers, in a 3-node cluster you can afford to lose 1 member and the cluster will keep running (albeit at degraded performance), while in a 2-node cluster losing a single member means cluster outage.
 Etcd documentation has a nice table that explains fault tolerance depending on cluster size: https://coreos.com/etcd/docs/latest/v2/admin_guide.html#optimal-cluster-size.